sudeepigntion/byte_buffer/README.md

     xml length:  66000102
     xml encoding-decoding:  2.366141583s

-    After gzip compression in byte buffer, It's time is almost equal to flat buffer but the size decreased to 480KB the flat buffer size without compression is 320MB
+    After gzip compression in byte buffer, Its time is almost equal to flat buffer but the size decreased to 480KB the flat buffer size without compression is 320MB

     Encoding-decoding........................
     bytebuffer length:  485225